learning-zone/angular-basics/README.md

 ```typescript
 @Pipe({name: 'myCustomPipe'})
 ```
-The pipe class implements the **PipeTransform()** interface\'s transform method that accepts an input value followed by optional parameters and returns the transformed value.
+The pipe class implements the **PipeTransform()** interface transform method that accepts an input value followed by optional parameters and returns the transformed value.

 ```typescript
 interface PipeTransform {